Mathumitha2561/LTI_HomeLoan/README.md

 6. Tick the checkbox in pom.xml file
 7. Now go to the LTI HOME LOAN in side pannel right click <br>
         * build path-- configure build path <br>
-        * remove the ojdbc6 jar and import ojdbc6.jar from your system
+        * Add ojdbc6.jar from your system

-8. Now Backend is complete just check the application.properties and give your id and password of database
+8. Now Backend is complete just check the application.properties and give your id and password of database and give the port number as you required
-9. Now open the LtiHomeLoanApplication.java from com.lti and right click then run as application
+9. Now open the LtiAppProjectApplication.java from com.lti and right click then run as application

                 Backend finally completed and SPRING will start